Phantom-J-A-T/requirement-analysis/README.md

    Early analysis helps in identifying potential risks and developing strategies to mitigate them.

 In short, Requirement Analysis ensures that the final software product is **reliable, user-friendly, and aligned with business goals**.

+## Why is Requirement Analysis Important?

+Requirement Analysis is a **cornerstone of successful software projects** because it ensures that the right problem is solved in the right way.
+Here are three key reasons why it is critical in the SDLC:

+1. **Reduces Development Costs and Time**
+   Identifying requirements early minimizes costly rework and delays.
+Fixing an issue in the analysis stage is significantly cheaper than fixing it after coding or deployment.

+2. **Ensures Product Quality and User Satisfaction**
+   Well-defined requirements ensure the system aligns with user needs and expectations, resulting in a product that is both functional and user-friendly.

+3. **Prevents Scope Creep and Miscommunication**
+   Clearly documented requirements set boundaries for the project scope and prevent uncontrolled changes, while also improving collaboration between stakeholders and the development team.